greenpeace/gpes-bigquery-recipes/README.md

 ## Notes

-* With the code in this repository, you should always use Big Query Standard SQL.
+* With the code in this repository, you should always use BigQuery Standard SQL.